 If we added

-.DELETE_ON_ERROR to our example makefile it would look as follows:
+.DELETE_ON_ERROR to our makefile example it would look as follows:

 .DELETE_ON_ERROR: languages.csv: projects.json python extract_languages.py projects.json > languages.csv

-languages.csv.
-However, imagine that this rule was part of a complex makefile which was run in parallel.
-It is easy to imagine a developer, especially one not familiar with the project, running make again without fixing the error.
+However, imagine this rule is part of a complex makefile which was run in parallel.
+It’s easy to imagine a developer—especially one not familiar with the project—rerunning make without fixing the error.
 If an empty languages.csv didn’t cause problems downstream, make would successfully complete, possibly without the developer realizing the build targets are invalid.

 .DELETE_ON_ERROR prevents this from occurring.

 The ideal solution is to include your scripts as prerequisites.
-Doing so protects you in this situation and also ensures that make will re-build your targets if your scripts are updated.
+Doing so protects you in this situation while also ensuring that make rebuilds your targets if your scripts are updated.
 However, maintaining script dependencies can be challenging (extract_languages.py may depend on many other python files).

 The GNU Make Manual says this about deleting target files after a recipe error: